Home | About | Publications | Version française

 Here are links to my ORCID, arXiv and Research Gate profiles.

-I study mathematical physics, with emphasis on statistical mechanics and open quantum systems.
+I study mathematical physics, with emphasis on time-dependent aspects of statistical mechanics and entropy production, in both quantum and classical systems.

 Preprints and publications

 - V. Nersesyan and R. Raquépas.
 Exponential mixing under controllability conditions for SDEs driven by a degenerate Poisson noise.
 Preprint (2019).